Home Recording: Most Popular Articles

-Recording a live concert can be the easiest way to get a high-quality demo -- or, if you're just a fan, making a recording can be a great way to bring home a souvenir.
-In this article, you'll learn the basics for live recording.
+Recording a live concert can be the easiest way to get a high-quality demo or, if you're a fan, a great way to bring home a souvenir.

 Replacing an audio track in iMovie is one of the simplest things you can do in this powerful video editing suite.
 In this article, you'll learn the basics of audio replacement that you can use with any movie and any audio file, quickly and easily, without any special software.

 Of all the tools in your musician's arsenal, your ears are the most valuable (and irreplaceable).
 Keeping your ears in good shape is of utmost importance; in this article, you'll learn the basics of using earplugs to help conserve your hearing.